chef/automate/components/automate-chef-io/content/docs/migrate.md

 ### Workflow

-Follow the instructions in [Upgrade Workflow]{{< relref "workflow_install.md" >}}
+Follow the instructions in [Upgrade Workflow]({{< relref "workflow_install.md" >}}).
 The migration process will stop if it detects that you used the Workflow component of Chef Automate 1.
-To use Workflow with Chef Automate 2 specify the `--enable-workflow` option to enable the Workflow component.
+To use Workflow with Chef Automate 2, specify the `--enable-workflow` option to enable the Workflow component.
 You can enable the Workflow component after upgrading with `chef-automate deploy --enable-workflow`.

 ### Chef Automate 2 License